Mace202/Mace202.github.io/_pages/about.md

 You can find my contact information at the top of my CV page.
 My preferred method of contact is email, but I will also respond to calls/ texts.

 In my free time I enjoy reading, building models, and playing board/ video games.

+Pardon my mess as I get the site fully up and running!